jsbueno/terminedia/docs/source/index.rst

 to access the drawing primitives the same way the ``.draw`` namespace allows drawing with full-block characters.

-For input, the available functionalities are the :any:`realtime_keyb` context manager, which enables non-blocking use of the keyboard, and the :any:`inkey` and :any:`pause` functions which make use of this feature.
+For input, the available functionalities are the :any:`keyboard` context manager, which enables non-blocking use of the keyboard, and the :any:`inkey` and :any:`pause` functions which make use of this feature.